pirocorp/Notes/TSQL.md

 |     1     |     2     | 6.00 |  Tom    |
 |     2     |     1     | 5.50 |  John   |

 ```diff
 + Mark is functionality dependent on both StudentId and SubjectId.
 - The teacher is partially dependent - only on SubjectId.
 @@ A possible solution is to move the Teacher column in the Subject table. @@
 ```

+- III NF
+    - All from I NF.
+    - No partial dependencies

 ## Types of joins